aspnetzero/documents/doc/Extending-Existing-Entities.md

 <img src="images/extend-entities-user-address-in-table.png" alt="Address in table" class="img-thumbnail" width="802" height="527" />

-This was for SPA (Single Page Application with Angularjs).
+This was for SPA (Single Page Application with AngularJS).
 It's similar for MPA side.
 Just open .Web\\Areas\\Mpa\\Views\\Users\\index.js and add Address field to the table as like Surname.